-Protocols for Lead in Water Sampling at Child Care Centers
+Protocols for Lead in Water Sampling in Schools & Child Care Facilities

 Children are most susceptible to the effects of lead because their bodies are still undergoing development and they tend to absorb more lead from the environment.
 The adverse health effects of lead exposure include reduced IQ and attention span, learning disabilities, poor classroom performance, hyperactivity, behavioral problems, impaired growth, and hearing loss.